 Only have 24 hours in Rome?
 Want to see the Rome highlights in one day?

-This page is about walking through Rome on your own, and seeing as many highlights and famous monuments, plazas and fountains in Rome as you can absorb, in a one-day visit.
+This page is mostly about walking through Rome's city center on your own, and seeing as many highlights and famous monuments, piazzas, and fountains in Rome as you can absorb in a one-day visit.

-My suggestions come from doing this walk hundreds of times over, with friends and family, and with our hotel guests.
-I promise you it's very feasible, and it's enjoyable.
+My suggestions come from doing this walk hundreds of times with friends and family, and with our guests when we ran our B&B.

-So plan for 8-10 hours total, including a 1.5-hour lunch stop.
-I'd start around 8 or 9am at the latest.
+So plan for 8-10 hours total, including a lunch stop.

-I am partial to seeing Rome on foot, although I realize that's not feasible for everyone.
+I am partial to seeing Rome on foot, although I realize that's not for everyone.

 .... and you will be smack in Rome's most famous shopping zone, Piazza di Spagna.

 You could easily spend a lot of time shopping in this area if you are interested and have time.